nytud/hunlp-GATE/README.md

 7. Click OK.
 8. Click the "Apply All" button at the bottom.
 9. Click on the "Available to Install" tab.
 10. You should now see **Lang_Hungarian** in the list of plugins available to install.
-Enable the checkbox left to its name in column Install.
+Enable the checkbox left to its name in column "Install".
-11. Click on the "Apply All" to install the plugin.
+11. Click on the "Apply All" button to install the plugin.
 You should now see **Lang_Hungarian** in the list of installed plugins on the "Installed Plugins" tab.

 ##Contents